What Legal Issues Are Important for Reiki Practitioners in California?

 - You are to keep the client’s signed consent form on file for three years

 NOTE: Although not specified in SB-577, I recommend that you keep the signed consent form for three years from your last date of service and not three years from the time that the consent form was signed.
+This more conservative approach would be congruent with the laws applied to other professional organizations in the State of California.

 Additionally, SB-577 does not outline how the requirement should be phrased.
 Here are a few suggestions: